icecreammatt/class-website-template/content/review.md

 `cat sample.txt | awk '{ $1=""; print $0 }'`

+### Git

+* How do you initialize a git repository?

+* How do you add files to a git repository?

+* How do you undo changes on a specific file since the last commit?

+* What is the `.gitignore` file used for?

+* How do you display what has changed since the last commit?

+* How do you reset all changes since the last commit?

+* How do you view the history of all your commits?

+* What are branches used for?

 ## Review Questions

 * Two fish are in a tank.
 One of the fish says, "How do we drive this thing?!?"